 Medical emergencies are a potential exception to the general bar on extending VWP status.
 U.S. Citizenship and Immigration Services (USCIS) can grant extensions of VWP stays, up to 30 days more, if you are hospitalized for an urgent matter or similar circumstances, including to do with the coronavirus.
 (See 8 C.F.R.
 Section 217.3.

 The next best bet is to save all records of your hospital stays so that, next time you request a U.S. visa or other entry, you will be able to provide proof that your overstay was due to circumstances beyond your control.
 It should not be held against you, assuming you leave the U.S. as soon as is reasonably, medically possible.

-If you run into changes in your intended travel schedule that were beyond your control--for example, your cruise ship can't leave Florida due to a hurricane, or your airline flight is cancelled due to bad weather or a security problem--you might also qualify for an exception to the VWP bar on extensions.
+If you run into changes in your intended travel schedule that were beyond your control; for example, your cruise ship can't leave Florida due to a hurricane, or your airline flight is cancelled due to a pandemic, bad weather, or a security problem; you might also qualify for an exception to the VWP bar on extensions.

 Nice try, but the U.S. government thought of it first.